pdohara/gitinit/contents/pages/fixing-mistakes.md

 	git hist

-  and get that formated log output.
+  And get that formated log output.
 Make sure you include the double quotes to the whole line is entered for the alias.
 If you would prefer to edit the config file directly, you just need to open ~/.gitconfig.
 On Windows this will be in your home folder (which depends on the version of Windows you are running).

 	[user]
 	        name = Fred Foyle